Attack on intelligence HQ in northern Iraq kills six

-KIRKUK, Iraq (Reuters) - Suicide bombers and gunmen attacked a police intelligence headquarters in the northern Iraqi city of Kirkuk on Wednesday, killing at least six people and wounding dozens more, a health official said.
+KIRKUK, Iraq, Dec 4 (Reuters) - Suicide bombers and gunmen attacked a police intelligence headquarters in the northern Iraqi city of Kirkuk on Wednesday, killing at least six people and wounding dozens more, a health official said.

 Security forces and attackers engaged in a two-hour gun battle at the complex where explosions could be heard, police said.